 EYFS – Foundation Stage

-At Duston Eldean, we provide an engaging curriculum where your child will grow into a confident, responsible and independent learner.
-We have two classrooms, Rabbits and Squirrels, and the outside classroom for children to develop and apply as a learner.
+At Duston Eldean Primary School, we provide an engaging curriculum where your child will grow into a confident, responsible, and independent learner.
+We have two classrooms, Rabbits and Squirrels, and the outside classroom for children to develop as a learner.

-When your child starts at Duston Eldean Primary School, they will be in the Foundation Stage Year and will follow The Early Years Foundation Stage Curriculum.
+When your child starts at Duston Eldean, they will be in the Foundation Stage Year and will follow The Early Years Foundation Stage (EYFS) statutory framework.

-The Foundation Stage is a distinct stage which begins from birth and continues to the end of the Foundation Stage.
-If your child attended a nursery or pre-school setting they will have already been introduced to this curriculum.
+Foundation Stage is a distinct stage which begins from birth and continues to the end of the Foundation Stage.
+If your child attended a nursery or pre-school setting, they would have already been introduced to this curriculum.
 The emphasis is on learning through play.
-Well-planned and child-initiated play, both indoors and outdoors, is a key way in which children learn.
+Well-planned adult-led and child-initiated play, both indoors and outdoors, is a keyway in which children learn.
 They will have fun whilst developing all the key skills that will help them to get off to a flying start when they reach Year 1.

-The Foundation Stage Curriculum is organised into seven areas of learning:
+The Foundation Stage Curriculum is organised into seven areas of learning and development:

 - Personal, Social and Emotional Development (PSED)

 The Curriculum sets out 17 ‘Early Learning Goals’ which most children will achieve by the end of their first year in school.